Skip to Content

 2. Waco Mammoth National Monument

-They’ve set up the fossils so everyone can see exactly where they were found – which is pretty impressive!
+They’ve excavated the fossils so everyone can see exactly where they were found – which is pretty impressive!

 While you’re here, you can walk through the trails at the park and stop here for a picnic lunch.
-If you’re traveling with kids, they can even excavate some fossils of their own!
+If you’re traveling with kids, there are some educational activities, like excavating some fossils of their own!

 waco-mammoth-national-monument-stop-on-drive-from-austin-to-dallas